ankyhunk/CheckStatus/README.md

 # CheckStatus
-This project consists of an Android Project build to check the status of Network and Bluetooh.
+This project consists of an Android Project build to check the status of Wifi and Bluetooth.

 ### Screenshots